 Tesla-A4D8 Micro Micromanagement Computer

-The T-A4D8 is the smallest computer on Powder Toy at 84x54 pixels in size.
+The T-A4D8 is one of the smallest computers on Powder Toy at 84x54 pixels in size.

-The operations the A4D8 has available to it are limited, but it makes up for it in its small size, relatively high speed, and compat data I/O.
+The operations the A4D8 has available to it are limited, but it makes up for it in its small size, relatively high speed, and compact data I/O.

 The T-A4D8 has four registers, PC, A, B, and C. PC is 4-Bit, and A, B , and C are 8-Bit.